ilios/user-guide/glossary.md

 ## Not Published

 The default status of an object (Session, Course) which is not finalized and does not display in detail on the public calendars or to learners.
 Users with edit privileges may see, edit, and modify these objects.
-The other states available for objects are Published and Scheduled.&#x20;
+The other states available for objects are Published and Scheduled.

 ## Objective